University of Bradford

 - Postgraduate Students

-- The university provides a number of webinars and a pre-arrival guide to help students prepare for coming to the UK: these can be found on the university website.
+- The university provides a number of webinars and a pre-arrival guide to help students prepare for coming to the UK, with checklists of everything students need to do before leaving home.
+Please refer to the university website, international section.

-- When students arrive in Bradford, they can take part in the university’s orientation programme for new international and EU students.
-This includes a Welcome Briefing, Tier 4 Essentials talk, campus tour, guided shopping tour and the opportunity to gather lots of useful information to help students in their first few days in the UK.
+- A full orientation programme runs for all new international and EU students.
+This includes welcome briefings, visa advice, campus tours, guided shopping tour, social events and the opportunity to gather information useful to students in their first few days in the UK.

 English Language Requirements

-- The standard university requirement is IELTS 6.0 with no sub-test less than 5.0 (or equivalent).
-However, if students require a Tier 4 (student) visa to study they will need to meet the UK Visas and Immigration (UKVI) department's requirement which is currently IELTS 6.0 with no sub-test less than 5.5.
+- Students requiring a Tier 4 visa to study need to meet UK Visas and Immigration (UKVI) requirements, currently IELTS 6.0 with no sub-test less than 5.5.
+Conditional offers to international students will be made on this basis.

-- Some courses may require a higher level of English language proficiency than the university standard.
-Please check the university website for details.
+- Some courses may require higher levels of English language proficiency; please refer to the individual course pages on the university website for details.

 Accommodation for International Students